MicrosoftDocs/learn/learn-pr/wwl/plan-transition-modern-endpoint-management/includes/6-migrate-data-when-modern-transitioning.md

 #### Set up a State Migration Point (Configuration Manager Site System Role)

 To support multiple migrations of user data during an upgrade, you can assemble a State Migration Point (Configuration Manager Role) to act as a file share to store data.
 Each request stores a unique hash relating to the device that allows data to be captured (through a computer association), the device upgraded, and the relevant data reinstated afterwards.
-For large enterprises, it is common to have regionally located State Migration Points within the site hierarchy.
+For large enterprises, it's common to have regionally located State Migration Points within the site hierarchy.

 #### Task sequence